Iraq and Syria

 Summer in Marrakech

 I wanted to get familiar with the North-West African dialects and decided to give Marrakech a try.
-I contacted a language centre, asking about studying the Moroccan Arabic dialect, Darija, intending some time in October.
+I contacted a language centre, asking about studying the Moroccan Arabic dialect, Darija, intending for some time in October.
 This was during the Coronavirus 2019 pandemic and I was unsure whether any centre was teaching face-to-face these days.

 The director of Study Arabic Marrakech was positive and advised me that he was expecting level one students (more or less) in September, suggesting I consider this option.
-Determined to end my fear of contagion and be a global citizen again, I made plans to visit Morocco, informed the director and completed the online enrolment form.
+Determined to end my fear of contagion and be a global citizen again, I made plans to visit Morocco.
+I informed the director and completed the online enrolment form.

 Initially, it was really nice to visit Marrakech.
 There is a lot to see and experience.
 There is the old city, which is the main attraction, then there is the new city where there are nice cafes, such as Cappuccino near Avenue Echouhada.
 Also, there is the countryside and mountains nearby.